Luke 9:27 “But I tell you truly, there are some standing here who shall not taste death till they see the kingdom of God.”

 Now I have a problem.
 Many of these sins, I have committed.
 Matter of fact, I can’t think of anyone who hasn’t committed most of these sins.
 So if the unrighteous cannot enter, does that mean the righteous can?
 If I were to stop at the gates of this Kingdom and examine the criteria, I would walk away disappointed and discouraged.
 I am disqualified.
 I know I am a sinner and my sins prohibit me from entering, but as I read on in 1 Corinthians 6, I see hope arise: “And such were some of you.
 But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God.”

 I now begin to see what my eyes couldn’t before; the Kingdom of God is not a place I can physically walk to, it is embodied in our hearts.
 Jesus represented it perfectly in His life, He is the King of this kingdom, which is why, when He cast out the demons it was to show the people of what order He is King.
-The signs were a revelation of this kingdom, casting out demons, healing the sick, raising the dead, these all were clues that Jesus represents a different Kingdom that will last forever.
+The signs were a revelation of this kingdom, casting out demons, healing the sick, raising the dead, these all were clues that Jesus represented a Kingdom that will last forever.
 Other kingdoms have risen and fallen through the centuries, but this Kingdom, it’s King and its citizens will endure.

 So how do we become a member?

-Jesus proclaimed it from the beginning of His ministry in Mark 1:14-15 “Now after John was put in prison, Jesus came to Galilee, preaching the gospel of the kingdom of God, 15and saying, “The time is fulfilled, and the kingdom of God is at hand.
+Jesus proclaimed it from the beginning of His ministry in Mark 1:14-15 “Now after John was put in prison, Jesus came to Galilee, preaching the gospel of the kingdom of God, and saying, “The time is fulfilled, and the kingdom of God is at hand.
 Repent, and believe in the gospel.”

 To repent comes from the Greek word ‘Metaneo’, is to change one’s mind or purpose, to think differently, or in other words, to think like Christ.